 The radio survey period always arrives as a massive explosion of excitement across the industry.
 Everyone is declared a winner and cold beverages are handed out like promotional freebies.
 And as MediaWorks group content director Leon Wratt sits down for a chat, he confirms the radio industry is still as enthusiastic as ever.

 The music industry contributed $484 million to New Zealand’s economy over the course of 2015 and led to the employment of more than 4,500 full-time workers.
 We chat to Recorded Music NZ chief executive Damian Vaughan about what has been a good year for the industry following a long period of decline.

 Like all media channels, radio is going through a period of enormous flux.
-And to stay relevant in this changing environment, radio jocks have had to evolve.
-We chat to ZM's afternoon jocks Jase Hawkins and PJ Harding to find out how they're dealing with the challenges of doing their day jobs while simultaneously coming up with creative ideas that brands can use across channels.
+And to stay relevant in this changing environment, radio jocks have had to evolve to stay relevant.
+We chat to ZM’s afternoon jocks Jase Hawkins and PJ Harding to find out how they’re dealing with the challenges of doing their day jobs while simultaneously coming up with creative ideas that brands can use across channels.

 Pandora has announced a new partnership that sees the music-streaming company hitch a ride with Uber.
 From this week, Pandora will be integrated directly within the Uber driver app, giving drivers the ability to manage their Pandora stations and rides in a single place.

 NZME chief executive Michael Boggs shares a few thoughts on how the publisher’s radio business is performing following this year’s radio survey and why he’s not concerned about Paul Henry’s growth.